dabeaz-course/practical-python/Notes/01_Introduction/06_Files.md

 Now that you know how to read a file, let’s write a program to perform a simple calculation.

-The columns in `portfolio.csv` correspond to the stock name, number of shares, and purchase price of a single share.
+The columns in `portfolio.csv` correspond to the stock name, number of shares, and purchase price of a single stock holding.
 Write a program called `pcost.py` that opens this file, reads all lines, and calculates how much it cost to purchase all of the shares in the portfolio.